firozkhan18/technologies-notes/core-java-basics-1-1.md

 Using `StringBuffer` or `StringBuilder` can significantly reduce memory overhead when performing multiple string operations.

-Feel free to include this in your documentation!
+The biggest strength of `String`—its immutability—can also be a disadvantage if not managed properly.
+Frequent modifications (e.g., changing case, extracting substrings, concatenation) result in new `String` objects being created and the older ones discarded, leading to temporary garbage in the heap.
+Strings created using literals remain in the String pool.
+To address this issue, Java provides `StringBuffer` and `StringBuilder`. `StringBuffer` is the older class, while `StringBuilder` was introduced in JDK 5.!

-# Differences between String and StringBuffer in Java
+### Differences between String and StringBuffer in Java

 The main difference between `String` and `StringBuffer` is that `String` is immutable while `StringBuffer` is mutable.
 This means you can modify a `StringBuffer` object once you have created it without creating any new object.
 This mutable property makes `StringBuffer` an ideal choice for dealing with strings in Java.
 You can convert a `StringBuffer` into a `String` using its `toString()` method.

-**String vs StringBuffer** or **what is the difference between StringBuffer and String** is one of the popular Java interview questions for either phone interviews or first rounds.
-Nowadays, they also include `StringBuilder` and ask about **String vs StringBuffer vs StringBuilder**, so be prepared for that.

-In the next section, we will see the difference between `StringBuffer` and `StringBuilder` in Java.
+- **Mutability**: `String` is immutable, while `StringBuffer` is mutable, meaning you can modify a `StringBuffer` object without creating a new instance.
+- **Usage**: This mutable property makes `StringBuffer` ideal for operations involving multiple modifications to Strings.
+- **Conversion**: You can convert a `StringBuffer` to a `String` using its `toString()` method.

-## Difference between StringBuilder and StringBuffer in Java
+### Difference between StringBuilder and StringBuffer in Java

 `StringBuffer` is very good with mutable strings, but it has one disadvantage: all its public methods are synchronized, which makes it thread-safe but, at the same time, slow.
 In JDK 5, a similar class called `StringBuilder` was introduced, which is a copy of `StringBuffer` but without synchronization.